MitulMagu/File-Server-and-Client/README.md

-ReadMe
-Distributed Systems – Project I
+#File-Server-and-Client

-Name/UTA ID: Zeyu Zhang (1001686894), Mitul Magu (149129042)
+Developers: Mitul Magu, Zeyu Zhang
 Programming Language Used: C++

-Detailed Instructions to Execute Code
+## Detailed Instructions to Execute Code
 1. Install a c++ compiler in your machine.
 We use g++ and it works fine.
 2. Once the compiler has been installed for c++ code, change the directory to where the file belongs
 3. As an example, if the Server code belongs in the Codes folder in your Desktop, type the command: cd Desktop/Codes